-If each AS on the Internet follows the import routing policies in Table 1 and the export routing policies in Table 2 and the restricted traffic forwarding policy, we can establish the correctness of IDPFs as defined in Definition 5 on the Internet.
-The proof is similar to the one of Lemma 2 and Theorem 3 and we omit it here.
+If each AS on the Internet follows the routing policies r1-r5, we can establish the correctness of IDPFs as defined in Definition 5 on the Internet.
+The proof is similar to the one of Lemma 1 and Theorem 2 and we omit it here.